ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-3_Deploy_VM.md

     **Note:** Valid characters for hostnames are ASCII(7) letters from a to z, the digits from 0 to 9, and the hyphen (-).

-  - DNS Servers - DNS serers for virtual, network adapter
+  - DNS Servers - DNS servers for virtual, network adapter

   ​		   Click **Add New**:  **8.8.8.8**

-  - DNS Suffixs - Name resolution suffexs for the virtuial network adapter
+  - DNS Suffixes - Name resolution suffixes for the virtual network adapter

     ​	Click **Add New** :   **cam.local**

   - Domain Name - Domain Name of virtual machine:  **cam.local**

-  - Operating System ID / Template - Operatimng System id / template that should be used when creating the virtuall image:  **rhels76-template**
+  - Operating System ID / Template - Operating System id / template that should be used when creating the virtual image:  **rhels76-template**

   - Root Disk Size - size of template disk volume:  **25**(default)